crcx/parable/docs/Standard_Library.md

     nn-n

-Return the logarithim of a number in the specified base
+Return the logarithm of a number in the specified base

 ## shift